 This is also a good opportunity to ask any last-minute questions if they come up.
 If confusion arises, talk to your project manager and your teammates to clarify these issues before turning your project in.
 It’s best to ask questions before turning in a project instead of asking them after the fact or not asking them at all.
 Your teammates and your supervisor will really appreciate it.
 Your manager will likely be more satisfied with your project if you implement these strategies.

-Depending on the brevity of your project, you will want to plan a day, or at least a few hours, for revising your project.
+Depending on your project’s brevity, you will want to plan a day, or at least a few hours, for revising your project.
 This will give you time to make sure there’s no missing information, accept feedback, and make sure that your project is the absolute best it can be.
 Your team, not to mention management, will really appreciate your efforts in this area.

 It can be tough to get started on a project.
 You might have fears that it won’t be perfect, especially if you set extremely high standards for yourself.
 You might be putting so much pressure on yourself that you can’t even start it.

 The world is full of resources.
-You can enroll in a project management program through the University of Dayton.
-This course, led by industry expert Bob Jewell, will help you improve your skills in project planning, project execution, project control, and much more.
+You can enroll in a project management guide through the University of Dayton.
+This course, led by industry expert Bob Jewell, will improve your skills in project planning, project execution, project control, and much more.